 Security Studies is a key component of the undergraduate and graduate programs in the Department of Political Science, and is interdisciplinary in its scope.
 Its courses range from a focus on national defense and international security, terrorism, and governance in the cyber age, to courses on the environment, science and technology, policy, and religious, national, and ethnic conflict that address key elements of both traditional and non-traditional security issues.

 The Department of Political Science’s growing emphasis on security studies coincides with the establishment of Northeastern’s new Kostas Research Institute which focuses on issues surrounding homeland security, cyber security, safeguarding critical infrastructure, and advancing societal resilience.
 The teaching and research interests of at least nine professors in political science, including the founding co-director for the Kostas Institute and two political science faculty members who have a joint appointment in the College of Computer and Information Science, address traditional and non-traditional security issues.
-This allows the Department to be a major contributor in thenew interdisciplinary university-wide center of excellence on security studies.
+This allows the Department to be a major contributor in the new interdisciplinary university-wide center of excellence on security studies.
+As of Fall 2014 the Department offers a new Master’s of Science in Security and Resilience Studies.

 Faculty and students are working together across the disciplines throughout the university, including engineering and computer science, to address security challenges and to build a more resilient society.
 Political Science students in security studies (regardless of whether they are focused on the study of international relations, public policy, law and legal issues, or American politics) will be encouraged to do co-op jobs and/or internships in agencies, businesses, law firms, and government organizations concerned with both long-standing and emerging security issues.